Alfresco/alfresco-identity-service/upgrade.md

 export RELEASENAME=knobby-wolf
 ```

-2. Run the helm upgrade command using the new version of the infrastructure chart that contains Alfresco Identity Management Service 1.2.
+2. Run the helm upgrade command using the new version of the infrastructure chart that contains Alfresco Identity Management Service 1.3.
-If you however have the Digital Business Platform Helm Chart installed you will need to upgrade to a newer DBP chart which containes Alfresco Identity Management Service 1.2.
+If you however have the Digital Business Platform Helm Chart installed you will need to upgrade to a newer DBP chart which contains Alfresco Identity Management Service 1.3.

 ```bash
 helm upgrade $RELEASENAME alfresco-incubator/alfresco-infrastructure --version 5.2.0